 Remember, your blog posts should be written for your audience’s wants and needs, not for yours.
 No one will want to read your content if all you do is talk about yourself through self-promotion.

-I recommend an 80-20 split where 80% of more of your posts are not self-promotional and 20% or fewer are self-promotional.
-That means for every 8 educational, entertaining, and engaging posts that you publish for your readers, you can publish two self-promotional posts.
+I recommend an 80-20 split where 80% or more of your posts are reader-centric and 20% or fewer are self-promotional.
+That means for every eight educational, entertaining, and engaging posts that you publish for your readers, you can publish two self-promotional posts.

 Have a great new product coming out or a super discount launching?
 You should definitely blog about it.
 Just make sure you publish plenty of meaningful, non-promotional content to offset the content that readers will perceive as an ad.